20 Tavistock Square

 What can universities do to proactively protect and enhance the international student experience at this uncertain time?

-Simon Bullock, Standards and Frameworks Officer, Universities, Quality Enhancement & Standards, and Dr Cathy Kerfoot, Standards and Frameworks Manager, Quality Assurance Agency (QAA)
+Simon Bullock, Standards and Frameworks Officer, Universities, Quality Enhancement & Standards, Quality Assurance Agency for Higher Education (QAA)

 Web-based companies are selling bespoke assignments to students, enabling cheating on a potentially large scale.
 This interactive session will look at the work the QAA is leading on to deal with this threat to academic standards, and the steps that the sector can take.
 We are particularly keen to hear from people supporting students what they feel will be the most effective way of stamping out this exploitative, harmful industry.